 Our trip would not have been complete without checking out the lighthouse.
 The lighthouse is open from 8 am to dusk, April 15 thru October 15.
 It was really fun to go to the top and look out over the lake.
 My kiddos had fun looking through the observation scope to look for grandma and grandpa’s house on the other end of the lake.

 Before you plan your trip to Lakeside Park, don’t forget to take a look at the Go Valley Kids website.
 There are a couple other great places you might want to visit.
 Kelley’s Country Creamery is just a short drive south of the park and is listed on the 15+ Best Ice Cream Spots in Northeast Wisconsin list!

 Don’t let the back to school sales fool you!
 Summer is still here, leaving plenty of time left to take the challenge of exploring a new park.
-Perhaps you can find one on the GVK Top 5 list that you have not visited yet.
+Perhaps you can find a new park on the GVK Park Series list that you have not visited yet.
 I hope you will pack a lunch, take your time, and enjoy the sun and heat while it lasts!